ahmedshuhel/resume/resume.md

 - Implemented an OAuth2 authorization/authentication using IdenentityFramework.
 - Wrote in process CQRS backend using MediatR seperating Command and Query.

+Technology: C#, .NET, JavaScript, Typescript, AngularJS, Angular Material, Web API, Hangfire, SQL Server, MS Deploy, Ninject, EntiryFramwork, PetaPoco, Windows Server, IIS, MomentJS, Linq, Moq, xUnit, TeamCity, VisualStudio, Vim,  YouTrack, Gulp

 Software Engineer
 2008 - 2010
 C&E Software Solutions Ltd

 - Wrote C# and winform applications that monitors hardware status, record sales, stock and billing to customer for a Drinking Water Plant and distribution company that serves over 20000 customer.
 - Wrote advanced algorithms in C# to detect imminent system failure extracting various parameters from hardware log files, which were used within the application.
 - Wrote a billing system for a supremarket using C#, .NET and Winforms that